Kurayim/NoiseReduction_speech/README.md

 Nonetheless, one notable drawback of this method is the occurrence of musical noise, which manifests as unnatural and unpleasant sounds in the background of the audio file.

+# ImprovedSpectralSubtraction

+To improve this method, I introduced a parameter called alpha.
+By adjusting this parameter, the noise energy is reduced more aggressively than the initially estimated amount, which helps to suppress the rapid spectral fluctuations responsible for producing musical noise.
+Based on the experimental results obtained in MATLAB, I set the optimal value of this parameter to 3.5.

+Afterward, I defined another parameter called the spectral floor.
+This parameter prevents the spectrum from being excessively reduced to zero and ensures that very low-energy spectral components are partially preserved.
+As a result, the likelihood of musical noise artifacts is significantly diminished.

+Despite these improvements, reducing musical noise led to a slight attenuation of the speech signal.
+Therefore, it was necessary to carefully and conservatively amplify the signal to avoid enhancing any remaining weak noise components.

+Before final amplification, the output signal was normalized to bring it back to the [
+−
+1
+,
+1
+]
+[−1,1] range and to ensure the overall energy level remained natural.
+Finally, a small gain factor of 1.2 was applied to the cleaned signal to restore its loudness closer to the original level without introducing additional noise or distortion.
+In the last step, the signal was limited to prevent clipping.